 To display data with infrequent samples, such as those quota metrics that have one sample per day, use stacked bar charts.
 These charts are lower resolution than line charts and stacked area charts.
 By default, each time series is assigned a unique color; however, you can configure these charts to display only outliers.

 The following screenshot is an example of a stacked bar chart in color mode:

 To display metrics with a distribution value, use heatmap charts.
 Heatmaps use color to represent the values in the distribution.
-With heatmaps, you can overline percentile lines and you can configure these charts to only display outliers.
+To display percentile lines or outliers, you use the heatmap settings.

 The following image displays the request latencies for the Cloud Spanner API in one Google Cloud project:

 To display a summary of a single-condition alerting policy on your custom dashboard, add an alert chart.
-Alert charts display the time series that are monitored by the policy, a threshold, and chips that list the number of incidents associated with the policy and whether the policy is disabled.
+Alert charts display the time series that the policy monitors, a threshold, and chips that list the number of incidents associated with the policy and whether the policy is disabled.